dereneaton/ipyrad/docs/HPC_Tunnel.rst

     ## This would be an example with real values entered:
     ssh -N -L 9999:10.115.0.25:9999 deren@hpc.columbia.edu

+You will now be able to connect to the jupyter notebook on your local machine (i.e., laptop) by going to the web address ``localhost:<port>`` where you enter in the port number your notebook is being served on.

 Starting jupyter through a batch script: